evanshlom/YourCarbonaraIsWaiting/README.md

 # YourCarbonaraIsWaiting

-Restaurant email marketing system using LangGraph to send personalized emails to customers based on their dining history. **POC**
+LangGraph email marketing agent for restaurant AI to send personalized emails to customers based on their dining history. **POC**

 ## Project Structure